-Risk What is known Preventability Hypersensitivity reaction Hypersensitivity reactions such as serious allergic reactions which causes swelling of the face or throat (angioedema) or difficulty in breathing or dizziness (systemic anaphylaxis), chest tightness, shortness of breath (dyspnea), flushing are known reactions observed with fexofenadine.
-The frequency of such events is unknown (cannot be estimated from the available post-marketing data).
-Yes, by avoiding the use of fexofenadine in patients who are known to be allergic to fexofenadine or any of the excipients
+Risk What is known Preventability Systemic hypersensitivity reactions Hypersensitivity reactions such as serious allergic reactions which causes swelling of the face or throat (angioedema) or difficulty in breathing or dizziness (systemic anaphylaxis), chest tightness, shortness of breath (dyspnea), flushing are known reactions observed with fexofenadine.
+The frequency of such events is unknown (cannot be estimated from the available postmarketing data).
+Yes, by avoiding the use of fexofenadine in patients who are known to be allergic to fexofenadine or any of the excipients a Except in MRP countries where this risk is considered as important identified risk on regulatory grounds from health authorities.